Alternate Dock Facility Viaduct, Marine Atlantic

 The hydraulic ram lift towers were founded on a combination of an existing concrete caisson wharf structure and a new concrete caisson, constructed on land, launched with a slip table, floated into position and sunk into place.
 A full assessment of the existing concrete caisson wharf structure was conducted to verify its ability to accept the new loads imposed by the new lift tower.

-Project staging / phasing was an important aspect of the design due to the tight site, existing infrastructure and the need to keep the adjacent Gulf Span Dock operational throughout construction.
+Project staging and phasing was an important aspect of the design due to the tight site, existing infrastructure and the need to keep the adjacent Gulf Span Dock operational throughout construction.
 Significant rehabilitation of the existing wharf finger and caissons was required while the finger was still operational as a mooring line support for the Gulf Span Dock.